Organizational Learning (OL)

 In the many ORGs with a Bureaucratic tradition and culture there may be brave attempts to incorporate the benefits of ORG Learning.
 This is usually a tough challenge, often attempted in crisis situations at the behest of top management, or sometimes by change advocates closer to the core of the ORG.

 There is much we do not know about how to manage these challenges of combining two necessary but conflicting ORG principles or models.

 Edmondson, Amy C. (2013).
 Teaming: How organizations learn, innovate, and compete in the knowledge economy.
 SF, CA: Jossey Bass.

 Isaacs, W.illiam (1999).
 Dialogue and the Art of Thinking Together.
 NYC: Doubleday.

 Senge, Peter M. (1990).
 The Fifth Discipline: The Art & Practice of The Learning Organization.
 New York: Doubleday.

 Senge, P. M., Roberts, C., Ross, R., Smith, B., & Kleiner, A. (1994).

 The Fifth Discipline FIELDBOOK.
 New York, NY: Doubleday.

-Sugarman, B. (2000) A Learning-Based Approach to Change Leadership.
+Sugarman, Barry (2000) A Learning-Based Approach to Change Leadership.
 IBM Center for the Business of Government.